 For this exercise, you may need a broom handle or something that will handle your body weight.
 Your going to need two chairs.
 Take a look at the image below.

-The first thing your going to do is position the bar on two chairs.
+The first thing you want to do is position the bar on two chairs.
 Simply slide under the bar and grab the handle with your hands at shoulder width apart.
 To perform the exercise, simply pull your body upwards, while keeping your body rigid, until your chest hits the bar.
 Pause for a second and lower yourself back to the starting position.

 2 x whatever you can do.

 Im going to give you the option of doing this exercise.
-The hand stand push up is one of the best exercises for the shoulders and triceps for working out without weights.
+The hand stand push up is one of the best exercises for the shoulders and triceps in a weightless workout.
 However, it is one of the hardest to perform.
 Ill leave it up to you.

 This exercise is for the shoulders and triceps and is a demanding movement.
 The movement is tough because there is no cheating.
 You can only use your arms and shoulders to push your own body weight up.
 At first, you may have a hard time completing even a couple of reps.
 Hang in there because Im sure that over a couple of weeks, youll be able to do 6 to 8 repetitions.
 What you want to do is get 12 repetitions.
 This is your goal.